 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the broader category “Health Diagnostic and Promotion Officials”.

 Optometry is not a large occupation in terms of the number of people employed.
 Numbers employed grew slowly between 2006 and 2013.
-That growth is expected to speed up to more than 3% per year out to 2026.
+That growth is expected to be 1.6% per year out to 2028 following on from much stronger growth to 2023.
 This should mean there are plenty of opportunities for new optometrists, although the small size of the occupation can make it hard to find work in some locations.